 Enema will be given within 24 hours of the first meal.
 Although, you may need to wait longer if a new appendix was created.

-Call your doctor if any of these occurs: Have trouble using the tubeTube falls out before healing time is donePain that is not controlled with medicationSigns of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteAbdominal painTrouble passing enema through tube
+It is important for you to monitor your recovery after you leave the hospital.
+Alert your doctor to any problems right away.
+If any of the following occur, call your doctor: Have trouble using the tubeTube falls out before healing time is donePain that is not controlled with medicationSigns of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteAbdominal painTrouble passing enema through tube